pandio-com/pandiocli/README.md

 **loops** is the number of events to process.
 Most streams of data are infinite, so this allows iterative testing with limited data.

+**pipeline_name** is the number of events to process.
+Most streams of data are infinite, so this allows iterative testing with limited data.

 #### `pandiocli register your@email.com`

 This command registers a Pandio.com account for you.
 An email with a link to verify your registration will be sent.